MNHost/Docks/markdown/Create Commands.md

          -- Add other logic below
      end

-     return commands
+     return commands```
-     ```
    - **Variable Command Example:**
      This type of command allows a user to input a variable that affects the command's behavior.
-(At the moment only single variable commands are allowed.)
+(At the moment only single variable commands are allowed.)<br>
      ```lua
      local commands = {}